enriquezduane/nexushub/README.md

 Note: NexusHub is currently in development as part of a school project for a major course.
 It's a work in progress, blending academic goals with the engaging world of Ragnarok.
 Your participation and feedback are invaluable as we continue to develop NexusHub! 🚀📚

+## 🌟 TODO
+- banned user list page in admin area
+- forum roles accessibility to features (determine what each role can do)
+- search posts based on post content and show snippet of the post content based on the part searched